-The lateral dumbbell raise is one of the best exercises for targeting the middle part of shoulder muscle, it gives width to your shoulders and makes them look good no matter at what angle are you looking at them.
+The lateral dumbbell raise is one of the best exercises for targeting the middle part of the shoulder muscle.
+It gives width to your shoulders and makes them look good no matter at what angle you are looking at them.

 Hands, elbows, dumbbells all over the place.

 Dumbbells are going to the starting position with the speed of light.
-Body sways so much that it all starts resembling to some incorrect deadlift for back leg muscles.
+The body sways so much that it all starts resembling some incorrect deadlift for back leg muscles.

-We will try to explain to you how to do the lateral dumbbell raise correctly and finally benefit from this amazing exercise.
+We will try to explain how to do the lateral dumbbell raise correctly and finally benefit from this amazing exercise.

 Lateral Dumbbell Raise

-You can do this exercise in sitting or in a standing position.
-Most of the people prefer doing it standing because then they can use a little sway of their body to go past the hardest point of the movement.
+You can do this exercise in a sitting or a standing position.
+Most people prefer doing it standing because they can use a little sway of their body to go past the hardest point of the movement.

-Technically, this can be the hardest exercises to be done correctly.
+Technically, this can be the hardest exercise to be done correctly.
 The goal of this exercise is to isolate the middle part of the shoulder muscle.

 This is easier said than done since all the other muscle groups are helping to lift the weight to shoulder height.
-You can have a little push with your legs, sway with your arms or bend backwards to get better lever over the weight.
+You can have a little push with your legs, sway with your arms or bend backward to get a better lever over the weight.

-In order to realise how to do lateral dumbbell raise correctly, we will divide its technique into several parts explaining to you the role of hands, joints, arms (including the elbows) and the role of the traps that actually should not have any role in this exercise.
+To realize how to do lateral dumbbell raise correctly, we will divide its technique into several parts, explaining to you the role of hands, joints, arms (including the elbows), and the role of the traps that actually should not have any role in this exercise.

-You should be holding the dumbbells with the over grip, preferably without using the thumbs, with your hand aways from the middle of the bar so your pinkies touch the weight plate.
+It would help if you held the dumbbells with the overgrip, preferably without using the thumbs, with your hand away from the middle of the bar, so your pinkies touch the weight plate.

 At the start of each rep, hold the dumbbells in front of you in the height of your groin.
 The dumbbells should touch.
 Your joints should be firm and elbows slightly bent.

-If you need to lean a bit forward is is all right.
-Many people start this exercise with the upper body too straight, which makes them bend backwards too much when they are lifting the weights.
+If you need to lean a bit forward, it is all right.
+Many people start this exercise with the upper body too straight, which makes them bend backward too much when they are lifting the weights.

 This is the most important part of the exercise.
-While you are slightly bent forwards and you are lifting the weights slowly, make sure that you are raising the elbows higher than hands.
+While you are slightly bent forwards and are lifting the weights slowly, make sure that you are raising the elbows higher than your hands.

 The goal is to raise the elbows to the height of your shoulders or even a bit higher so you can feel the outer head of the muscle working.

-Do not forget one very important thing.
-Even in the upper position your upper body must remain slightly bet forward, same as it is in the start position.
-Don’t bend backwards.
+Do not forget one essential thing.
+Even in the upper position, your upper body must remain slightly bet forward, the same as it is in the start position.
+Don’t bend backward.

 If your shoulders stopped growing, it is time to step back and look at all the aspects of your training objectively.
 Are you using the incorrect form?
-Are you using too heavy weights and that is preventing you to isolate the muscle?
+Are you using too heavyweights, and that is preventing you from isolating the muscle?

 If your answers are affirmative, it is time to make big changes in your training.
 Make the feeling in your muscles the priority, not the weight that you are using.
 Train in a way so you can feel burning and muscle pump in each set.
-Maybe you will have to make sorter breaks between set or do super sets, but still you will get results.
+Maybe you will have to take shorter breaks between sets or do supersets, but still, you will get results.

-If you have a good diet and you give your muscles enough time to recover, then believe me your shoulders will grow!
+If you have a good diet and give your muscles enough time to recover, then, believe me, your shoulders will grow!